duncaneddy/random-land-points/README.md

 [![Coverage Status](https://coveralls.io/repos/github/duncaneddy/random-land-points/badge.svg)](https://coveralls.io/github/duncaneddy/random-land-points)

 This is a little package that allows you to randomly sample points on land.
-This can be done either for all land masses or by country.
+This can be done either for all land masses, by continent, or by country.

 ![Random Points](./images/random_points.png)